-Recreating the human mind may sound like an ambitious project, but in March 2013, scientists are going to start a decade-long effort to better understand how the brain works.
+Recreating the human mind may sound like an ambitious project, but in March 2013, scientists started a decade-long effort to better understand how the brain works.

-The Obama administration has just announced plans to fund the “Brain Activity Map,” a project in which scientists will build a comprehensive map of brain activity.
+Earlier this year, the Obama administration announced plans to fund the “Brain Activity Map,” a project in which scientists will build a comprehensive map of brain activity.
 In September, a National Institutes of Health advisory group decided that the project should focus on systems and circuits of brain cells.

 What’s the Deal?

 In their project proposal, scientists say the Brain Activity Map will increase our knowledge of neuroscience the same way the Human Genome Project (HGP) revolutionized our understanding of genetics.
 HGP researchers finished identifying all the genes in human DNA in 2003, and their findings have since helped scientists better understand almost all aspects of human biology.

 The goal of the Brain Activity Map is to learn more about how the brain’s neurons communicate with each other.
 The map could even help shed light on mental illnesses like autism and schizophrenia.
 The main goal is to find a way to represent all the brain’s neurons within a single circuit; one potential strategy is to use tiny sensors that pick up the activity in brain cells and store that activity in synthetic DNA, which scientists recently discovered can archive digital information.
 But it’s going to be a long haul: Scientists predict the first 15 years of the project will focus largely on neural activity in fruit flies and zebra fish, and only then will they move on to mapping the human brain.

 Organizations behind the project include the Office of Science and Technology Policy, The National Institutes of Health, the Defense Advanced Research Projects Agency, the National Science Foundation, as well as several private foundations.
 If the project makes it into next month’s budget proposal, the president will allot a total of at least $3 billion over the next 10 years.